Dirt Diggers Digest Guide to Strategic Corporate Research

 For data on lobbyists representing foreign entities, see the Justice Department's Foreign Agents Registration Act disclosure page.

 Charitable contributions are one of the ways that companies do public relations.
 Sometimes companies set up their own foundations to conduct this activity.
 For larger companies, check the website to see if there is a report on philanthropic activities.
 The Corporate Giving Directory has data on direct contributions by companies.
-See also the National Directory of Corporate Giving.
-NOZA is a subscription database that assembles details of charitable contributions by individuals as well as companies.
 The Million Dollar List compiled by Indiana University-Purdue University Indianapolis includes publicly awarded gifts of $1 million or more since 2000.

 Private foundations, like other non-profits, must file a Form 990 with the Internal Revenue Service (the private foundation version is called the 990-PF).
 These documents, which are public records, contain a great deal of information about the finances of the foundation and usually contain a list of the organizations that have received grants.
 Scanned images of 990s can be accessed on the web at Guidestar or the 990 Finder site.
 CitizenAudit provides a full-text search tool covering all 990s.